-- i.
-Documents a party wishes to tender as an exhibit: There might be documents which have been excluded from the agreed exhibit book, but which a party plans to tender as an exhibit.
-To avoid any surprises, parties could share their documents with the other lawyer or investigated person (if unrepresented) in advance of the hearing.
+- Documents a party wishes to tender as an exhibit: There might be documents which have been excluded from the agreed exhibit book, but which a party plans to tender as an exhibit.
+To avoid any surprises, parties could share their documents with the other party or parties in advance of the hearing.
 This will allow a smoother process because all parties will be able to speak to the document without the need to adjourn the hearing.
-Another option is for the document to be exchanged between counsel via email during the hearing so that both parties can make submissions on whether it should be entered as an exhibit. - ii.
-How to enter exhibits: Some options available are: - a. the court reporter can mark the exhibits electronically; or - b. for Colleges where the Chair marks the exhibit, the Chair can print the first page of each exhibit, mark it, and then send the marked exhibit pages to the hearing administrator after the hearing. - iii.
-Document disposal: Hearing Tribunal members (and anyone else receiving materials) must ensure secure disposal of documents after a hearing.
+Another option is for the document to be exchanged between counsel (if parties are represented by counsel) email during the hearing so that both parties can make submissions on whether it should be entered as an exhibit. - ii.
+How to enter exhibits: Some options available are: - a. the court reporter can mark the exhibits electronically; or - b. for tribunals or panels where the Chair marks the exhibit, the Chair can print the first page of each exhibit, mark it, and then send the marked exhibit pages to the hearing administrator after the hearing. - Document disposal: decision-makers (and anyone else receiving materials) must ensure secure disposal of documents after a hearing.
 Options include secure shredding if a document has been printed or returning all materials to the hearing administrator after the written decision has been issued.
-Documents received electronically should be permanently deleted from the Hearing Tribunal member's computer or device after the written decision has been issued. - iv.
+Documents received electronically should be permanently deleted from the decision-maker's or panel member's computer or device after the written decision has been issued. - iv.
 Physical evidence: Consider if physical evidence will be an issue in the hearing.
 Unless a process is agreed to in advance of the hearing for the entry of this evidence, this type of evidence can be challenging to deal with in a virtual hearing.

-Ultimately, the Hearing Tribunal is the master of its own procedure.
-If the parties cannot come to a consensus on how to deal with documents, the Hearing Tribunal may need to make a ruling on the procedural component of how to deal with disputed documents.
+Ultimately, the decision-maker, whether it is an individual or a panel, is the master of its own procedure.
+If the parties cannot come to a consensus on how to deal with documents, the decision-maker or decision-making panel may need to make a ruling on the procedural component of how to deal with disputed documents.